heispv/biotope/README.md

 biotope annotate validate –jsonld <file_name.json>
 ```

 `biotope` also has the method `biotope annotate create` to create metadata files from CLI parameters (no interactive mode) and `biotope annotate load` to load an existing record (the use of this is not well-defined yet).
+Obvious improvements would be to integrate file download (something like `biotope annotate get`) with automatic annotation functionalities, and the integration of LLMs for the further automation of metadata annotations from file contents (using the `biochatter` module of `biotope`).

 Unit tests to inform about further functions and details can be found at https://github.com/biocypher/biotope/blob/main/tests/commands/test_annotate.py